List of Gilmore Girls characters: Lane Kim

 Lane Hyun-kyung Kim, portrayed by Keiko Agena, is Rory Gilmore's devoted best friend, born and raised in Stars Hollow to strict Christian/Korean/Vegan parents, notably her unseen father Mr. Kim.
 Lane conceals her rock-and-roll passion and non-Christian interests from her family, stashing her collection in hidden spots due to her mother's disapproval.
 Throughout the series, Lane navigates a complex relationship with her parents, showcasing her independence and desire for a more mainstream life.
-She is great.

 Lane attends Stars Hollow High with Rory before Rory transfers to Chilton Academy, where Lane embraces her love for music as an audiophile and joins a band with Dave Rygalski (Adam Brody), Brian Fuller (John Cabrera), and Zack Van Gerbig (Todd Lowe).
 Her romantic relationships and struggles with her mother's control are central themes, leading to Lane's marriage to Zack and becoming a mother of twins.
 In the revival, Lane manages Kim's Antiques, lives with her family, and continues her journey of self-discovery and balancing familial expectations with personal happiness, reflecting real-life inspirations from Amy Sherman-Palladino's friendship with Helen Pai.